 Information to Start With

 Having a readily accessible list of important farm contact information can save you some time when filling out paperwork or in an emergency situation.
 The following are some examples of information you may want to consider keeping in one location such as a farm record binder or Excel sheet.
-This is a starting point and you may want to include other information in addition to:
+This is a starting point and you may want to include other information in addition to the following:

 - feed mill